- Associate Professor

 B.A., Amherst College; Ph.D., University of Wisconsin-Madison

-Sometimes the lessons can be as simple as they are profound.
+My love for history springs from what I saw—and overlooked—in my childhood.
 My hometown, Newport, Rhode Island, has long trumpeted its pre-Revolutionary past, and there are dozens of beautiful colonial homes to justify the local pride.
 Only late in college, though, did I realize that enterprising English colonists had not settled an empty colony.
-Although I knew “Narragansett” as a beautiful bay and a cheap beer, I had never thought much about the Narragansett people who shaped Newport’s early history and continued to exist as a distinct population in the state.
-Such a late epiphany for one fascinated by history was embarrassing, but it has set me to asking questions about the stories we tell and why.
-As my many conversations about history have made clear, history does not afflict everyone similarly, but at the very least, I hope that what I have to say about it encourages people to think carefully about where they are.
+Although I knew “Narragansett” as a beautiful bay and a cheap beer, I had never thought much about the Narragansett people who continue to shape Rhode Island’s history.
+Such a late epiphany for one fascinated by history was embarrassing, but it made clear to me that the biggest blind spots about our past are frequently the ones right in front of our faces.
+Whatever I teach, I continue to ask questions about the stories we tell and why.
+I may not make every student of history into a lover of history, but I hope that what I have to say about it encourages people to think carefully about where they are and how they got there.

 - American Indian History